jeiglsperger/Master-Thesis/README.md

 ### Discriminative Guided Warping (DGW)
 DGW runs on two different ways for the two datasets.
 CashierData in a Jupyter Notebook, and Schachtschneider via command line, as the computation duration is too long to be executed in an open notebook.
 #### CashierData, MonthlyMilkProduction
-1. Just go to the DGW folder, open `DGW.ipynb` in a Jupyter Notebook, import either `from DGW_cashierdata` or `from DGW_MonthlyMilkProduction` and let it run.
+1. Just go to the DGW folder
+2. Open `DGW.ipynb` in a Jupyter Notebook
+3. Import either `from DGW_cashierdata` or `from DGW_MonthlyMilkProduction`
+4. Let it run.

     ```
     run_DTW(n_trials=50, database_name="default", *shift_numbers)